Affording a WNS Education

 We are committed to making enrollment possible through tuition discounts for qualified students who otherwise would not be able to attend our school.
 The great majority of WNS’s financial assistance funding comes from our annual operating budget; much smaller amounts come from targeted contributions and the Brenda A. Parker Endowment Fund.
 The financial assistance program provides partial tuition discounts for approximately 25% of our student body.

 Anyone may apply for assistance.
 Financial assistance is based solely on demonstrated need.
-Need is determined by a committee of WNS administrators using the information provided by each applicant family through tax returns, confidential statements, information from the Family Financial Profile (FFP), and the analysis provided by FAST.
+Need is determined by a committee of WNS administrators using the information provided by each applicant family through tax returns, confidential statements, information from the analysis provided by Clarity.

 Demonstrated need implies that parents have taken all reasonable measures to provide for their child’s educational expenses, carefully considering their lifestyle decisions (homes, vehicles, vacations, club memberships etc.) and are willing to apply assets to tuition in addition to annual income before financial assistance can be considered.